+FMU has an active campus-wide recycling program.
 The University recycles office paper, newspapers, cardboard, aluminum, plastic, and glass.
 Of these items, paper creates the largest volume of recycling waste on campus.
-From the classrooms to the offices to the residence halls, recycling is encouraged throughout campus, with readily available drop-off points in all buildings.
+Recycling is encouraged throughout campus, with readily available drop-off points in all buildings.